Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Great Contemporaries: Emery Reves, Sales Dept. for the Production Chief

-Churchill with Emery Reves at Le Bourget Airport, Paris.
+Churchill with Emery Reves at Le Bourget Airport, Paris during the Czech crisis, 21 September 1938.
 Behind them is an Imperial Airways Handley Page “Horatius” airliner, used in the Croydon-Paris service.
-(From the book jacket and Martin Gilbert Papers at Hillsdale College)
+(From “Winston S. Churchill,” vol. 6, Hillsdale College Press)

 Winston Churchill and Emery Reves: Correspondence, 1937-1964, edited by Sir Martin Gilbert.
 Austin: University of Texas Press, 1997, 415 pages, Amazon $8.95

 Given over 1000 books about Winston Churchill, we look back from time to time at classic older books still worthy of attention.
 Students and scholars would do well to read the “best of the old,” for their unique insights into Winston Churchill’s vision, humanity and statesmanship.

 Emery Reves, from the ground up

 Admirers of Sir Martin Gilbert were pleased and touched to see his chronicle appear, now over twenty years ago.
 But few expected it would amount to much more than a useful research tool.
 We were wrong, and quickly realized why Sir Martin and Wendy Reves were so keen to get it published.

 The Churchill-Reves Correspondence is marvelous reading for students of Churchill.
 It shows how an unknown Hungarian came to be the great man’s literary “diffuser.”
 (Reves himself eschewed the title of “agent.”
 He described himself as “Sales Department for the Production Chief.”)